Asphalt roofing shingles are the most commonly used roofing material on residential homes in America due to its affordability and classic beauty.

 Premium asphalt roofing shingles are generally called laminated shingles and have a differentiated appearance or functionality from traditional dimensional asphalt roofing shingles.
 These products may have designs that simulate “old-world” roofing shingles, like natural slate or natural shake roofing shingles.
 Premium roofing shingles provide a much superior aesthetic appeal.
 Premium asphalt roofing shingles might also have important functional improvements such as being more impact resistant or having built-in solar reflectivity that may extend the life of your home's roof and/or provide lower energy costs.

 The majority of roofing shingles will provide 20 or more years of protection, but there are factors that play a big role in the longevity.
 Storm damages, sun and heat are just a few of many factors that can shorten your roof's ability to protect your biggest investment – your home.
 It's best to have your roof inspected once-a-year in order to catch any damage or potential issues.
 During a roof inspection, a professional roofer can find damages early and offer appropriate repairs at an affordable cost.

 Installation and repairs of roofing shingles should be handled by a professional, trustworthy team like Monarch Roofing – and we offer a free roof inspection.

-For more information on roofing materials, a full roof replacement, roof repairs or a free roof inspection, contact Monarch Roofing and one of our professionals can help you choose the best roof for your home.
+For more information on asphalt shingles cost, roofing materials, a full roof replacement, roof repairs or a free roof inspection, contact Monarch Roofing and one of our professionals can help you choose the best roof for your home.